awsdocs/amazon-s3-userguide/doc_source/HostingWebsiteOnS3Setup.md

 You can configure an Amazon S3 bucket to function like a website\.
 This example walks you through the steps of hosting a website on Amazon S3\.

+**Important**
+The following tutorial requires disabling Block Public Access\.
+We recommend keeping Block Public Access enabled\.
+If you want to keep all four Block Public Access settings enabled and host a static website, you can use Amazon CloudFront origin access control \(OAC\)\.
+Amazon CloudFront provides the capabilities required to set up a secure static website\.
+Amazon S3 static websites support only HTTP endpoints\.
+Amazon CloudFront uses the durable storage of Amazon S3 while providing additional security headers, such as HTTPS\.
+HTTPS adds security by encrypting a normal HTTP request and protecting against common cyberattacks\.
+For more information, see [Getting started with a secure static website](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/getting-started-secure-static-website-cloudformation-template.html) in the *Amazon CloudFront Developer Guide*\.

 **Topics**
 + [Step 1: Create a bucket](#step1-create-bucket-config-as-website)
 + [Step 2: Enable static website hosting](#step2-create-bucket-config-as-website)